djc0428/djc0428.github.io/index.md

 <video src="2 CS499 Milestone 1.mp4" width="600" height="500" controls preload></video>

 ## Enhancement One: Software Design and Engineering
 The section being looked at for the software design and engineering part of the portfolio showcases the use of multiple functions within the class, data structures, and common practices for software development.
 The improvements made were adding comments to make it more readable, made it more concise by removing unnecessary imports, and enhanced the usability by allowing the user to call any of the methods without changing the code and restarting the program.

+### Reflection

+When creating the original project the goal was to query the MongoDB database for the goals specified by the assignment.
+When improving it, I learned to create more concise and well documented code, as well as an increased focus on user interaction versus meeting technical guidelines.
+There weren’t too many challenges when tackling this part of the portfolio.
+I could look at determining which imports could be removed as a challenge, as well as providing comments that would clearly describe the methods without being overly wordy.
+Also I had to align the logic to toggle through each of the calls in the main methods.

 Below is a snippet from the main method of the artifact showing the loop added to the method in order to allow the user to select from any of the queries.
 This previously could only be done by ending the connection and uncommenting the query to be used then restarting the connection.